ManimCommunity/manim-voiceover/docs/source/services.rst

    pip install "manim-voiceover[coqui]"

+If you run into issues with PyTorch or NumPy, try changing your Python version to 3.9.

 Refer to the `example usage <https://github.com/ManimCommunity/manim-voiceover/blob/main/examples/coqui-example.py>`__ to get started.

 :py:class:`~gtts.GTTSService`
 *****************************

+`gTTS <https://gtts.readthedocs.io/>`__ is a text-to-speech library that wraps Google Translate's text-to-speech API.
+It needs an internet connection to work.

 Install Manim Voiceover with the ``gtts`` extra in order to use :py:class:`~gtts.GTTSService`: